Yahoo’s ImageMagick Library Found Leaking Users’ Email Content

 Debenhams had data breach that exposed personal data of 26,000 people.
 Actually, third party Ecomnova handled the site so customers of other services were not affected.
 Ecomnova also handled Debenhams’s websites designed for wines, hampers and personalized gifts, which all suspended.
-The data included payment details, name and addresses and company has informed to customers about this breach.
+The data included payment details, names and addresses and the company has informed customers about this breach.
 The company will issue new payment cards to affected cards.

 DDoS Costs Organizations Average $2.5M

 DDoS attacks are becoming annoying for organizations and individuals; it costs $2.5M on average to organizations.
 Neustar disclosed a report in which it said that half of the attacks were reported more than 10GB per second while 15% of attacks reached 50Gbps that is almost double-figure than last year.
 Out of 1,010 organizations, 849 organizations were faced with DDoS attacks.
 Due to availability on the dark web, DDoS attacks are prevalent and targeting almost companies.

 Hipchat Was Hacked And Hackers Accessed Account Records

 Hipchat – a chat service is hacked, hackers gained private conversation and customer account information.
 Hackers successfully accessed the company’s server and cloud-hosted chat service and got account records.
 The records included names, email addresses, hashed passwords, chat logs and message exchanges.
 Hipchat sent instructions to customers about resetting new passwords.
 If any customer did not receive an email that means he/she is not affected.
 Hackers exploited a vulnerability in a third-party library used by the company.